Chapter

 The most recent

-occurrence, fueling what I now realize were passive aggressiveness
+occurrence, fueling what I now realize were passive aggressive

 feelings, was the article 15.
 It didn't bother me much at first.
 Yet,